BurntSushi/globset/README.md

 If you have a Rust nightly compiler and a recent Intel CPU, then you can enable additional optional SIMD acceleration like so:

+**WARNING**: Building with the `simd-accel` feature on the latest Rust nightly does not work because the [`encoding_rs`](https://crates.io/crates/encoding_rs) crate hasn't yet migrated to the new SIMD infrastructure, and the old SIMD infrastructure no longer works on the latest nightly version of Rust.

 ```
-RUSTFLAGS="-C target-cpu=native" cargo build --release --features 'simd-accel avx-accel'
+RUSTFLAGS="-C target-cpu=native" cargo build --release --features 'simd-accel'
 ```

-If your machine doesn't support AVX instructions, then simply remove `avx-accel` from the features list.
-Similarly for SIMD (which corresponds roughly to SSE instructions).

-The `simd-accel` and `avx-accel` features enable SIMD support in certain ripgrep dependencies (responsible for counting lines and transcoding).
+The `simd-accel` feature enables SIMD support in certain ripgrep dependencies (responsible for transcoding).
 They are not necessary to get SIMD optimizations for search; those are enabled automatically.
-Hopefully, some day, the `simd-accel` and `avx-accel` features will similarly become unnecessary.
+Hopefully, some day, the `simd-accel` feature will similarly become unnecessary.

 Finally, optional PCRE2 support can be built with ripgrep by enabling the `pcre2` feature: